The selection process

 On the day of the interview, there may be a chance for them to tour the department and facilities, and talk to current students.

 No matter how the interview is structured, the panel will be looking at certain key points:

-- Your son/daughter's motivation for wanting to study at Imperial, and in particular why they are interested in the subject and course they have applied for.
+- Motivation for wanting to study at Imperial, and in particular why they are interested in the subject and course they have applied for.

-- Other personal qualities such as time management: interviewers are looking for applicants who will get involved with university life, whilst successfully balancing this with their academic studies.
+- Other personal qualities such as time management: interviewers are looking for applicants who will get involved with university life while balancing this with their academic studies.

-- Your son/daughter may also be asked about any plans they have for what they want to do after they finish their degree.
+- Your child may be asked about any plans they have for what they want to do after they finish their degree.

 You can help your child to practise their interview technique, working on things like eye contact and the way they formulate answers to questions.
 Encourage them to attend a mock interview at their school (if available), and to re-read their personal statement before the interview, as they may be asked to elaborate on things they have written about.

-It would also be useful to help your son/daughter think of any questions they might want to ask the panel – remember, this is a great opportunity to establish whether the course, and Imperial, is the right choice for them.
+It would also be useful to help your child think of any questions they might want to ask the panel – remember, this is a great opportunity to establish whether the course and the College, is the right choice for them.